 - The candidate must send their CV and a brief summary (200 words max) of their chosen research topic + confirming if the project is new or will build on existing work.

 - A member of the selection committee will then arrange a time for discuss the proposed project in more detail over the phone to gather further information.

-- All applications will be reviewed by the Selection Committee and the winner will be agreed by the 21st January 2020.
-The successful candidate will be informed by email by 29th January 2020.
+- All applications will be reviewed by the Selection Committee and the winner will be agreed in November 2020.
+The successful candidate will be informed by email by 27th November 2020.

 - Applications should be made via email to: firstname.lastname@example.org